bannister miles

 Athletics

-Iffley Road in Oxford is the place to be for the Bannister Miles celebrating the 70th anniversary of one of the most iconic moments in the history of British sport.
-See below for how to register for your your free ticket!
+Iffley Road in Oxford is the place to be for the 2025 Bannister Miles on Monday 5 May celebrating the 71st of one of the most iconic moments in the history of British sport.
+Spectating is free!

 6 May 1954 at shortly after 6pm.
-A nation held its breath as Sir Roger Bannister achieved the previously impossible and ran the first sub-4 minute mile (BBC archive footage below).
+A nation held its breath.
+And then Sir Roger Bannister achieved the previously impossible and ran the first sub-4 minute mile (BBC archive footage below).
 3:59.4 to be precise.
-On 6 May 2024, at the Iffley Road track where sporting history was made, Bannister Miles is set to host a memorable day of activities celebrating Bannister’s legacy on the 70th anniversary of his famous record-breaking run.
-From a pop-up museum on the infield, community miles and an elite miles finale, there’s something for all athletics fans to enjoy.
+On 5 May 2025, at the Iffley Road track where sporting history was made, Bannister Miles will celebrate the latest anniversary of his famous record-breaking run.

 🕘 Timings for the day:

 🚗 Travel tips: Parking is not available at the track.
-Spectators are advised to use public transport.
 The nearest train station is Oxford which is a 30-minute walk from the Iffley Road Sports Centre.
 For more information see this ‘How to find us’ guide for Iffley Road.

 👀 LOVE LIVE SPORT?
 Visit our ‘What’s On’ page here for the No. 1 guide to spectator experiences coming up in or around LONDON including athletics!
 And to ensure you don’t miss a moment of the action subscribe here to our newsletter. 👀